- Learn first-hand about the history and tradition of "washi" paper from Tosa, famous across Japan

 - Join a guided tour with an expert local guide, or venture out to explore western Kochi City on a self-guided tour

-Downtown Kochi offers a variety of sightseeing spots such as Kochi Castle and the elegant Harimaya Bridge that has a movie-like story to it.
-Kochi City is also a great choice for food lovers with its vibrant Hirome Market, Obiyamachi Shopping Arcade and Tosa Sunday Market.
+Downtown Kochi offers a variety of sightseeing spots.
+These include Kochi Castle and the elegant Harimaya Bridge that has a movie-like story to it.
+Kochi City is also a great choice for food lovers with its vibrant Hirome Market, and Obiyamachi Shopping Arcade.
 They all offer both local flavors and great atmosphere for both locals and visitors alike.
-However, in order to get to know Kochi on a deeper level and learn more about its history and traditions, a trip to the outskirts of the city is highly recommended.
+However, in order to get to know Kochi on a deeper level and learn more about its history and traditions, we highly recommend a trip to the outskirts of the city.
 This tour takes you on a little journey inspired by "washi" paper to the west of Kochi City.
 Visit Ino-cho Paper Museum and the home of a local "washi" artist.
 Get acquainted with Japanese "washi" paper.
 You will also have an opportunity to try your hand at this traditional Japanese craft.
 Our guided or self-guided paper-making experience in Kochi City is definitely a day trip choice if you are into arts and crafts or simply want to try something different, creative and memorable.

 12:00 Kochi Station